riubaring/My-flows/update-list-using-rest-api/README.md

 ## Requirements
 Make sure to change the following:
 1. **`Uri`** field
-   a.
-Change `listItem` to the name of your list.
+   1. Change `listItem` to the name of your list.
 If the list's name has spaces, use %20 for each space

 1. **`Body`**
-   a. `SP.Data.listNameListItem` - change the `listName` part to your list name
+   1. `SP.Data.listNameListItem` - change the `listName` part to your list name
-   a. `columnName1` to the first column name
+   1. `columnName1` to the first column name
-   a. `value1` to the desired value for column 1
+   1. `value1` to the desired value for column 1
-   a. you can continue listing more columns.
+   1. you can continue listing more columns.
 Make sure to use commas to separate the pairs.
 Make sure to remove the comma if you are updating just one column.

 ### Authors
 - Riu Baring